CARGLUMIC ACID tablet, for suspension

 For administration via an oral syringe, administer Carglumic acid tablets for oral suspension as follows:

-• Add a minimum of 2.5 mL of water into a small cup for each Carglumic acid tablet for oral suspension or each ½ or ¼ Carglumic acid tablet for oral suspension needed for the prescribed dose.
+• Add a minimum of 2.5 mL of water into a small cup for each Carglumic acid tablets for oral suspension or each ½ or ¼ Carglumic acid tablets for oral suspension needed for the prescribed dose.

 • Add the Carglumic acid tablets for oral suspension to the water in the cup.